heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 2/2019-08-05-Image-Extrapolation-Part-2-Neural-Inpainting.markdown

   </a>
 </p>

-The results for scenes are particularly relevant and show some potential:
+The results for scenes are particularly relevant and show some potential for applicability.
+Original image boundaries are pronounced in places, and some of the extrapolated natural landscape regions are monotonous, but these are problems that might be solved with the right training corpus:

-#### Scenes

 <p align="center">
   <a href="/images/image_extrapolation_2/paper1-scenes1.jpg">